GillesDCI/mvc-layered-pattern-assignment/README.md

-## Task 3 - Transferring logic to the data layer and service layer
+## Task 3 - Transferring Customer logic to the data layer and service layer

 ### 1. createCustomer()
   1. Bring the  `Customer.create()` logic (data related logic) to the `customerData.js`, you can create a method there `createCustomer` which will create the new customer.